TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

 This example was taken from the `example extension <https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage-Code/>`__ for :ref:`t3sitepackage:start` and reduced to a very basic example.

 The Sitepackage Tutorial walks you through the creation of a sitepackage (theme) using Fluid.
-In our simplified example here, the general structure of a page is defined by a layout "Default".
-We show an example for a three column layout.
+In our simplified example, the overall structure of a page is defined by a layout "Default".
+We show an example of a three column layout.
 Further templates can be added later, using the same layout.

 .. code-block:: none